The integrated response of blue whales and krill to climate change

 Cetacean Conservation Genomics Laboratory, Oregon State University

-Dr. Phil Sutton, New Zealand Institute of Water and Atmospheric Research (NIWA), Ltd.
+Dr. Phil Sutton, Earth Sciences New Zealand

-Dr. Svenja Halfter, New Zealand Institute of Water and Atmospheric Research (NIWA), Ltd.
+Dr. Svenja Halfter, Earth Sciences New Zealand

 Dr. Emma Carroll, University of Auckland